Title

 The British Are Forced Out of Boston

-Washington’s focus now shifts south, to Dorchester Heights, which threatens both the city itself and the shipping lanes.
-But to succeed, Washington needs artillery with two-mile range, and obtaining them will require a minor miracle.
+So Washington’s focus now shifts south, to Dorchester Heights, which threatens both the city itself and the shipping lanes.
+But to succeed, Washington needs artillery with two miles range and obtaining them will require a minor miracle.

 The miracle is performed by 25-year-old Colonel Henry Knox.

-His feat lies in transporting 54 heavyweight mortars and cannon from the captured Ft.
-Ticonderoga 300 miles down Lake George and overland across the Berkshire Mountains to Boston.
-The task is one of brute force, made doubly difficult by severe snow, ice, and bitter cold.
-On January 27, after a seven-week trek, Knox and his guns reach Boston.
+His feat lies in transporting 54 heavyweight mortars and cannons from the captured Ft.
+Ticonderoga some 300 miles, down Lake George and then overland, across the Berkshire Mountains, to Boston.
+The task is one of brute force, made doubly difficult by severe winter conditions, snow, ice and bitter cold.
+But, after a seven week trek, Knox and his guns reach Boston on January 27, 1776.

 Once they arrive, Washington throws all his resources into constructing a surprise redoubt and battery on Dorchester Heights.
-His engineers work secretly and silently throughout the night of March 4.
-When the British in Boston wake the next day, they see the guns of Ft.
+His engineers work secretly and silently throughout the night of March 4 – and when the British in Boston wake the next day they see the guns of Ft.
 Ticonderoga pointed their way.

-Washington now hopes that Howe will come out to attack him, but with Howe’s fleet vulnerable to the shore batteries, evacuation becomes the only option.
+Washington now hopes that Howe will come out to attack him, but with his fleet vulnerable to the shore batteries, evacuation becomes the only option.
 On March 8, Howe signals Washington that he will not burn Boston if he is allowed to leave unmolested.
-Washington accedes, and on March 17, 120 craft carry 8,900 troops and just over 2,000 women, children, and Loyalists out to sea, headed for Halifax, Nova Scotia.
+Washington accedes, and on March 17, some 120 craft carry 8900 troops and just over 2,000 women, children and Loyalists out to sea, headed for Halifax, Nova Scotia.

 Boston is now back in the hands of the rebels.